How Do You Clean The Disgusting Grime off Kitchen Cabinet Hinges, Knobs and Pulls?

 I would try this process before I tried paint stripper.
 That stuff is nasty and it will eat your skin unless you wear protective gloves.
 Not your normal gloves, really heavy duty gloves just for this stuff.

-If you have tried cleaning your kitchen cabinet hardware and knobs and it just isn’t coming out as clean and shiny as you want, you can always put new hardware on old cabinets.
+If you have tried cleaning your kitchen clean cabinet hardware and hinges and it just isn’t coming out as clean and shiny as you want, you can always put new hardware on old cabinets.
 Choosing new cabinet hardware and knobs.

 Originally posted 2014-10-11 22:27:06.